ShxivF95/Data-analytics-projects/Databricks/SDL_HO/dlt/silver/PL_Silver_transformations/README.md

 This folder defines all source code for the 'PL_Silver_transformations' pipeline:

 - `explorations`: Ad-hoc notebooks used to explore the data processed by this pipeline.
-- `transformations`: All dataset definitions and transformations.
+- `source_code`: All dataset definitions and transformations.
 - `utilities`: Utility functions and Python modules used in this pipeline.

 ## Getting Started